michaelarn0ld/zettelkasten-public/202312260727/README.md

-# New Year's Resolutions 2024
+# New Year Resolutions 2024
 * Be more socialable and approach more people; stop being complacent, timid, and make an attempt to approach more people
 * Learn a new language